 Okoy can be eaten as an appetizer or snack.
-Some enjoy it with rice, while others like it as a side dish to something more savory like Filipino Pork Adobo.
+Some enjoy it with rice, while others like it as a side dish to something more savory like Pork Adobo, Pork Binagoongan (Pork with Shrimp Paste), or Beef Caldereta.
 It all comes down to personal taste.

 Some batters are thick enough to coat the back of a spoon.
 The batter for my version of okoy is thin, like a slurry.
 It lightly coats the vegetables and shrimp, allowing their flavors to shine.

 Okoy may be packed with vegetables, but it is also high in fats and calories.
 Fried foods may taste great, but they're not considered healthy.
 As with everything else, moderation is important.